THE RIGHT TO SURVIVORS' PENSION

 A widow is also entitled to a survivors’ pension when a child was born to the insured person after his death.
 In such case, a widow exercises the right to a survivors’ pension from the date of the insured person’s death.

-An extramarital partner is entitled to a survivors’ pension if such extramarital partnership existed and lasted at least three years.
+An extramarital partner is entitled to a survivor’s pension if the extramarital union existed and lasted for at least three years up until the death of the insured person or pension beneficiary.

 The right to a survivors’ pension is also granted to a divorced spouse, provided that he or she is entitled to support by a court decision.